intel/trustauthority-client-for-python/README.md

 - [/inteltrustauthorityclient/cli](inteltrustauthorityclient/cli#readme): Contains the Intel Trust Authority Python CLI.
 This version of the CLI includes support for NVIDIA H100 GPU attestation.
 This feature is in limited preview status.
 - [/inteltrustauthorityclient/examples](inteltrustauthorityclient/examples): Contains sample applications to demonstrate the usage of the client.
 See [Sample applications](#sample-applications) for more information.
 - [inteltrustauthorityclient/sgx/intel](inteltrustauthorityclient/sgx/intel/README.md): Contains the Intel SGX adapter.
 - [inteltrustauthorityclient/tdx](inteltrustauthorityclient/tdx): Contains the Intel TDX bare metal and Google Cloud Platform (GCP) adapter (one adapter supports both platforms), and Azure TDX adapters.
-See the READMEs for more information.
 - [test](test/README.md): Contains unit tests for the client.